yashk2810/Image-Captioning/README.md

 I am using Beam search with *k=3, 5, 7* and a normal max search for predicting the captions of the images.

 The loss value of *2.8876* has been achieved which gives reasonable results.
 You can check out some examples below.
 The rest of the examples are in the jupyter notebook.
-You can run the Jupyter Notebook and try out your own examples.
+You can run the Jupyter Notebook and try out your own examples. *unique.p* is a pickle file which contains all the unique words in the vocabulary.

 Everything is implemented in the Jupyter notebook which will hopefully make it easier to understand the code.